A Repository represents a specialized Service interface that provides

 native api calls supported by the underlying Node.js driver for the given

 backend.
-For example, a connector for MySQL
+For example, a connector for MySQL will map create method to SQL

 INSERT statement, which can be executed through MySQL driver for Node.js.

-is instantiated, the configuration properties will be used
+When a DataSource is instantiated, the configuration properties will be used

 to initialize the connector to connect to the backend system.
 You can define a